raihu123/InterviewPrep/StudyDocs/JavaInterviewPrep.md

 }
 ```

+#### What happens when a class implements multiple interface in java but they have the same name but different paramaeter or return type?

+When a class in Java implements multiple interfaces that have methods with the same name but different parameters (method overloading), the class must implement each version of the method.
+*If the methods have the same name and parameters but different return types, this will cause a compile-time error because Java does not allow method overloading based solely on return type.*

 #### 40. Can you explain a few tricky things about interfaces?
 - **Multiple Inheritance:** A class can implement multiple interfaces, providing a way to achieve multiple inheritance.
 - **Default Methods:** Introduced in Java 8, interfaces can have default methods with implementation.